therealrichardthomas/dance-project/README.md

 # dance-project
 Project Title: Dance Academy

-Project Description: This project uses PUG, Node.js, Express, and CSS to create a fake dance academy website practicing these skills.
+Project Description: This project uses PUG, Node.js, Express, CSS, and MongoDB to create a fake dance academy website practicing these skills.
 I was learning how to use PUG for the first time through this project along with using Node.js and Express to implement its features.
-In this project, I learned how to use PUG inheritance, create a localhost server, and retrieving data from other files (e.g. retrieving the Contact Page).
+In this project, I learned how to use PUG inheritance, create a localhost server, retrieve data from other files (e.g. retrieving the Contact Page), and store data from the contact form to a Mongo database.

 Project Technologies Used:
   - PUG: PUG is a template enginer that simplifies writing HTML code (learned PUG inheritance and basic PUG syntax)
   - Node.js: to create server-side applications within the localhost
   - Express.js: works with Node.js to simplify handling server requests
+  - MongoDB: to store data submitted from the contact form

 Installation Instructions:
   - run https://therealrichardthomas.github.io/dance-project/views/index.html in the browser